September 2025

-The vehicle toll collection and access control market was valued at USD 11.08 billion in 2023 and is expected to reach USD 19.01 billion by 2032, expanding at a 6.18% CAGR.
+The vehicle toll collection and access control market is projected to reach USD 21.43 billion by 2034, growing from USD 12.49 billion in 2025, at a CAGR of 6.18% during the forecast period from 2025 to 2034.

 Unlock Infinite Advantages: Subscribe to Annual Membership